SakariasLilja/GymLifts/README.md

 	5. Other

 ### 1. Idea of application
+The application functions as a personal project to develop and showcase my skills.

+The program is written in C#, utilising the .NET Framework and .NET MAUI (~ a newer Xamarin) to produce a multi-platform mobile application from a single code-base.
+The app utilises a Shell navigation system and employs a model-view- viewmodel architecture.
+This is a tried and true architecture, which emphasises system security through layers, where functionality is split between layers and the communication between the layers is restricted only allowing for communication to occur with layers directly below.

 The application's primary use case is for its users to track and record their lifts.

-This can help the user to better visualise thier efforts and achievements.
+This can help the user to better visualise and track their progress in the gym.

 ### 2. Data explanation
+Data is visualised with graphs.
+The graph's nodes can be accessed to view more information about the data point.

+The data can also be viewed in a list view, which also provides additional control over the data points, such as deleting the data point.

-Each data point requires 7 distinct data values.
+Each data point is composed of 7 values:

 1. The name of the exercise
 1. The weight lifted (in kg)
-1. The number of repetitions - reps - performed of the exercise
+1. The number of repetitions - reps - performed during the set
 1. RPE - rate of perseived exertion - of the set
-1. Time and date of the lift (acquired automatically)
+1. Time and date of the lift
 1. The category of the exercise, i.e. dumbbell, barbell, machine, etc.
 1. The targeted muscle group of the exercise

 ### 3. Data storage
-The data is stored in many different places.
-The names, categories and targeted muscle groups are stored in one file, accessible by all users, while the individual lifts are separated by lift name and username.

-This allows each application to run have multiple users at once, e.g. a user could separate their lifts into their generics and their strength focused ones.
+Different data storing formats are used for different parts.
+The most prominent data storing format are the JSON-files for the lifts and exercises.
+CSV files are also used for less complex data, for smaller file size and faster read times.

+The data is not encrypted, as no volatile information is stored in them.

 ### 4. Functionality
 The user can navigate through the app with the help of both buttons and tabs.